-Waking up at 2am to take a motorbike to the base, climbing with the stars glittering above me in tthe sky, viewing the phenomenon of blue flames, then hiking up to the summit for sunrise remains one of my favorite treks and an amazing memory of Java in Indonesia.
+Waking up at 2am to take a motorbike to the base, climbing with the stars glittering above me in the sky, viewing the phenomenon of blue flames, then hiking up to the summit for sunrise remains one of my favorite treks and an amazing memory of Java in Indonesia.

 7) Rinjani Volcano, Indonesia

-The three-day trek (this was taken on day one) to Mt.
+The three-day trek (this photo below was taken on day one) to Mt.
 Rinjani volcano on the island of Lombok provided so many stunning photo ops, it was hard to narrow it down to just this photo of the volcano surrounded by a jade-colored lake.

 8) Komodo National Park, Indonesia

-An amazing 6 days were spent on a boat in Komodo, going around to the best SCUBA dive sites and spotting everything from Mandarin fish to Manta rays.
+An amazing 6 days were spent on a boat in Komodo, going around to the best SCUBA dive sites and spotting everything from mandarinfish to manta rays.

 I’ll never forget this beautiful place.